GC003/GC003/README.md

 # 👋 Hello there, my name is Guillermo Carmona.

-### I'm a Jr. Developer, intrested in Data science and currently learning about cybersecurity.
+### I'm a Jr. Developer, interested in Data Science and currently learning about cybersecurity.

 ## Skills:
 -Pyhton </br>